-- To take responsibility for risk management, having regard to advice from the Chief Finance Officer and other specialist officers. - The Risk Management Strategy requires Directors to: - Identify corporate and operational risks; - Maintain a risk register; - Assess the risks for likelihood and impact; - Prioritise risks; - Identify mitigating controls; and - Allocate responsibility for the mitigating controls. - To ensure that there are regular reviews of all risks within Services. - Ensure risk management is a key area of consideration when preparing annual Service Plans.
+- To take responsibility for risk management, having regard to advice from the Chief Finance Officer and other specialist officers. - The Risk Management Strategy requires Directors to: - Identify corporate and operational risks; - Maintain a risk register; - Assess the risks for likelihood and impact; - Prioritise risks; - Identify mitigating controls; and - Allocate responsibility for the mitigating controls. - To ensure that there are regular reviews of all risks within Services. - To appoint a Service based Risk Champion to report to and work with the Risk Management Group in promoting, co-ordinating and developing risk management initiatives. - Ensure risk management is a key area of consideration when preparing annual Service Plans. - Complete an annual Risk Management Self-Assessment and report the outcome to the Risk Management Group.

-14. Insurance
+Insurance